-Christina Cupp has over 2 decades of customer service, human resources and management experience with a Bachelor’s Degree in Philosophy with a focus on Ethics.
+Christina Cupp has over 20 years of customer service, human resources and management experience with a Bachelor’s Degree in Philosophy with a focus on Ethics.
 Christina worked closely with several governments and state agencies including the US Army Corp of Engineers, Mobile District, and the Alabama Historical Commission during her time as Laboratory Manager for an environmental and cultural resources firm.
 She also worked as an intake administrator in a doctor’s office helping those suffering from substance abuse.
 Christina leads our Help Desk ensuring our customers are provided with excellent service, support, and training.